 It’s never been easier to invest your money.

-An investment spreadsheet is one of the simplest, most versatile ways to track and understand the performance of your financial portfolio.
+An investment spreadsheet is one of the simplest, most versatile ways to track and understand the performance of your financial portfolio over time.

 1. An investment spreadsheet puts all your investment information in one place.

-Using data from Google Finance, Google Sheets can quickly and automatically pull in historic and current securities data so you can see your performance in (almost) real-time.
+Using data from Google Finance, Google Sheets can quickly and automatically pull in historic and current securities data so you can view performance in almost real-time.
 (Google Finance data may be delayed by up to 20 minutes.)
 And it does all of this for free.

-In a Google spreadsheet, you can easily generate a wide range of data regarding the performance of a US stock or mutual fund by using the formula
+In a Google spreadsheet, you can easily generate a wide range of data regarding the performance of a US stock or mutual fund by using the formula:

 where the “symbol” is the stock ticker and the “attribute” is the specific data you wish to know.